-Blue Crow Publishing, LLC, is a small, traditional publisher of fiction and nonfiction founded in 2016.
-We publish fiction and nonfiction of a variety of genres under our Blue Crow Books imprint:
+Blue Crow Publishing, LLC, is a small, traditional publisher and provider of author services founded in 2016.

 - Young Adult Fiction of all genres.

-We publish 4 or so titles a year.
+We publish approximately four titles a year.
 We are a socially conscious press that prioritizes own voices and traditionally marginalized authors.